mlcommons/GaNDLF/docs/usage.md

 {architecture_name}_initial.{xml/bin} # the graph-optimized best model in ONNX format
 # other files dependent on if training/validation/testing output was enabled in configuration
 ```

+### Inference

+- The output of inference will be predictions based on the model that was trained.
+- The predictions will be saved in the same directory as the model if `outputdir` is not passed to `gandlf_run`.
+- For segmentation, a directory will be created per subject ID in the input CSV.
+- For classification/regression, the predictions will be generated in the `outputdir` or `modeldir` as a CSV file.

 [Back To Top &uarr;](#table-of-contents)